leondap/Biodecrypt/README.md

 The biodrcrypt functioning is explained in details in Platania et al (2020) but it can be briefly summarised as follows:

+The main inputs for the functions are a matrix with longitude and latitude for all the occurrence data and a vector (in the same order) providing their identification.
+The records identified to species-level (identified records) must be indicated in the vector with a sequential numeric value (1, 2... n), which represents the verified membership to the nth species.
+The occurrence data with unknown identification (unidentified records) are marked with a 0.